-The CEA's "Special Rule" provides that the CFTC may determine that contracts involving certain enumerated categories (which includes "gaming") are contrary to the public interest and, as a result, are prohibited from being listed or traded.
-7 U.S.C. § 7a-2(c)(5)(C).
+The CEA's "Special Rule" provides that the CFTC may determine that contracts involving certain enumerated categories (which expressly include "gaming") are contrary to the public interest, and as a result are prohibited from being listed or traded.6 7 U.S.C. § 7a-2(c)(5)(C).
 In particular, the "Special Rule" provides: